zissis-pap/micropython-max7219/README.md

 # MicroPython MAX7219 8x8 LED Matrix

-A MicroPython library for the MAX7219 8x8 LED matrix driver, SPI interface, supports cascading and uses [framebuf](http://docs.micropython.org/en/latest/pyboard/library/framebuf.html)
+A MicroPython library for the MAX7219 8x8 LED matrix driver, SPI interface, supports cascading and uses [framebuf](http://docs.micropython.org/en/latest/pyboard/library/framebuf.html).
+I've also defined a simple 5x7 font for characters as binary arrays.
+This way, a 32x8 display and any display bigger than that should be able to fit more characters and scroll smoothly across the screen.

 ## PyBoard Examples